-Inflation 2.50%

-Salary increases 3.00% - 8.75%, average, including inflation

-Investment rate of return 6.90%, net of pension plan investment expense, including inflation

-Post-retirement benefit increases 1.50% semi-annually
+Inflation 2.50% Salary increases 3.00% - 8.75%, average, including inflation Investment rate of return 6.90%, net of pension plan investment expense, including inflation Post-retirement benefit increases 1.50% semi-annually

 Post-retirement mortality rates for service retirements and beneficiaries were based on the Pub-2010 Teachers Headcount Weighted Below Median Healthy Retiree mortality table (ages set forward one year and adjusted 106%) with the MP-2019 Projection scale applied generationally.
 The rates of improvement were reduced by 20% for all years prior to the ultimate rate.
 Post-retirement mortality rates for disability retirements were based on the Pub-2010 Teachers Mortality Table for Disabled Retirees (ages set forward one year and adjusted 106%) with the MP-2019 Projection scale applied generationally.
 The rates of improvement were reduced by 20% for all years prior to the ultimate rate.
 The Pub-2010 Teachers Headcount Weighted Below Median Employee mortality table with ages set forward one year and adjusted 106% as used for death prior to retirement.
-Future improvement in mortality rates was assumed using the MP-2019 projection scale generationally.
+Future improvement in mortality rates was assumed using the MP-2019 Projection scale generationally.
 These rates of improvement were reduced by 20% for all years prior to the ultimate rate.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018, with the exception of the investment rate of return and payroll growth assumption.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.